minitage/minitage.github.io/source/projects/packaging_projects.rst

 Layout
 --------
-The resulted eggs will be put in the egg cache of the buildout section, the project lives in the eggs/ directory
+The resulted eggs will be put in the egg cache of the buildout section, those projects live in the eggs/ directory

 The minitage.recipe:egg recipe